Sfmg LLC Has $2.34 Million Stock Holdings in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX)

 Sfmg LLC cut its stake in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX – Free Report) by 22.6% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 6,739 shares of the pharmaceutical company’s stock after selling 1,970 shares during the period.
 Sfmg LLC’s holdings in Vertex Pharmaceuticals were worth $2,343,000 at the end of the most recent quarter.

 Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
 ST Germain D J Co.
-Inc. acquired a new position in Vertex Pharmaceuticals in the 2nd quarter valued at $26,000.
-OFI Invest Asset Management acquired a new position in Vertex Pharmaceuticals in the 3rd quarter valued at $25,000.
-Marquette Asset Management LLC acquired a new position in Vertex Pharmaceuticals in the 2nd quarter valued at $27,000.
-Altshuler Shaham Ltd acquired a new position in Vertex Pharmaceuticals in the 2nd quarter valued at $30,000.
+Inc. acquired a new position in shares of Vertex Pharmaceuticals during the 2nd quarter worth $26,000.
+OFI Invest Asset Management acquired a new position in shares of Vertex Pharmaceuticals during the 3rd quarter worth $25,000.
+Marquette Asset Management LLC acquired a new position in shares of Vertex Pharmaceuticals during the 2nd quarter worth $27,000.
+Altshuler Shaham Ltd acquired a new position in shares of Vertex Pharmaceuticals during the 2nd quarter worth $30,000.
 Finally, Cornerstone Planning Group LLC acquired a new position in shares of Vertex Pharmaceuticals during the 2nd quarter worth $33,000.
 90.77% of the stock is owned by institutional investors and hedge funds.

 Wall Street Analysts Forecast Growth

 A number of equities analysts have recently commented on VRTX shares.
 Canaccord Genuity Group cut Vertex Pharmaceuticals from a “hold” rating to a “sell” rating and boosted their price target for the stock from $332.00 to $379.00 in a report on Wednesday.
-Stifel Nicolaus reissued a “hold” rating and set a $373.00 price target on shares of Vertex Pharmaceuticals in a report on Wednesday, November 22nd.
+Royal Bank of Canada boosted their price target on Vertex Pharmaceuticals from $347.00 to $379.00 and gave the stock a “sector perform” rating in a report on Thursday, December 14th.
+Truist Financial reissued a “buy” rating and set a $456.00 price target on shares of Vertex Pharmaceuticals in a report on Wednesday, October 4th.
 Barclays boosted their price target on Vertex Pharmaceuticals from $408.00 to $415.00 and gave the stock an “overweight” rating in a report on Monday, December 11th.
-StockNews.com raised Vertex Pharmaceuticals from a “buy” rating to a “strong-buy” rating in a report on Friday, January 12th.
-Finally, Truist Financial reissued a “buy” rating and set a $456.00 price target on shares of Vertex Pharmaceuticals in a report on Wednesday, October 4th.
+Finally, Canaccord Genuity Group restated a “sell” rating and set a $379.00 price objective (up previously from $332.00) on shares of Vertex Pharmaceuticals in a research report on Wednesday.
 Two analysts have rated the stock with a sell rating, five have given a hold rating, twelve have given a buy rating and one has issued a strong buy rating to the company.
 Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $385.61.

 Vertex Pharmaceuticals Stock Up 0.0 %